medic/cht-docs/content/en/apps/guides/hosting/4.x/adding-tls-certificates.md

 You have two files locally on your workstation in the directory you're currently in:

    * `key.pem` - the private key for your TLS certificate
-   * `chain.pem` - both the public and any interstitial keys concatenated into one file
+   * `cert.pem` - both the public and any interstitial keys concatenated into one file

 Also, be sure you have started your CHT instance once and all your volumes are created.